BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 * This is a new feature implemented in BLOC v3.0
 * Read more about [Nodes Fees](../wallets/Using-remote-nodes.md).
-* Sets fee address for light wallets that use the daemon
+* Sets the convenience charge `<address>` for light wallets that use the daemon
-* Make sure you combine this argument with --fee-amount
+* Make sure you combine this argument with `--fee-amount`

 #### Example